f5devcentral/access-labs/class5/module1/lab01.rst

    |image054|

 #.
 You are presented the webpage below.
-Congratualations you fixed the user's problem and they are working again.
+Congratulations you fixed the user's problem and they are working again.

    |image055|